Jaranjo12/pivot/teaching_exam_docs.md

 The argument `sep =" .... "` works when we have names with variables separated by a character.

-Fill in the following code to get three variables from the name of the selected columns.
+Fill in the following code to get three columns from the name of the selected columns.

 ``` r